botpress/botpress/docs/guide/docs/getting_started/flows.md

 Each conversation has a **State** associated with it.
 The state is created when the conversation session is started and is destroyed when the session is ended.

-In the context of this tutorial, this means that a state is created just before the "*entry*" node is entered and just after the "*over*" node is executed.
+In the context of this tutorial, this means that a state is created just before the "_entry_" node is entered and just after the "_over_" node is executed.

-![Lifetime of a conversation state][stateLifetime]
+![Lifetime of a conversation state][statelifetime]

 > **Note:** The state is global to the conversation, so if the conversation spans multiple flows, **the state is shared for all the flows**.

 ---

 # 🔨 Hands-on

 Now that you understand how flows and nodes work, let's jump into some use cases for our Trivia bot.

 ## Asking 5 questions instead of 3

 Let's start with something trivial.
-You should identify the black node called "*next*".
+You should identify the black node called "_next_".

 You'll notice the following Transition: